COVID-19 Business and Nonprofit Resources

 - have a reduced revenue of at least 20% due to capacity restrictions from public health orders

 Businesses should apply directly to their county, municipality, or council of government.
-Many local governments have applications available across Colorado.
+Many local governments have applications available across Colorado with varying deadlines.
+You need to contact your individual county for more information.

 Colorado Artist Relief Fund